 My definition for certification is: Some person or organization has deemed that you have attained a certain level of expertise and granted you a certificate.

 There are three general classifications of certifications:

-Another example is becoming a nurse, whether you are Registered Nurse (RN), Licensed Practical Nurse (LPN), or Certified Nursing Assistant (CNA) you will need to acquire the certification before you get hired.
-The certification programs are run by agencies of state government in the U.S.
+Another example is becoming a nurse.
+Whether you are a Registered Nurse (RN), Licensed Practical Nurse (LPN), or Certified Nursing Assistant (CNA) you will need to acquire its associated certification before you get hired.
+These certification programs are run by agencies of state government in the U.S.